 Owning the iPhone 5 and thoroughly enjoying it, I still don’t consider it much of a camera – although it is very convenient.
 I will run to the next room for an inspired shot and grab my tiny but powerful Canon S110.
 It is always near me and always set to raw mode.
 I only use the iPhone for an “I can’t lose this shot” moment, where 10 seconds would matter.
 And, for everything else, I use so-called “real” cameras and lenses.

 On paper, at least, the iPhone 5S camera is an improvement over the iPhone 5.
-The promotional video on the Apple website describing the camera is also compelling, but it is, of course biased, and oh-so-rosy.
+The promotional video on the Apple website describing the camera is also compelling but biased and oh-so-rosy.
 Impressive, nonetheless.

 iPhone 5S Camera Features That Matter

-The iPhone 5S improves the built-in camera in ways that really matter:
+The iPhone 5S improves the built-in camera in ways that matter:

-- Same 8M sensor size, but physically larger with correspondingly larger pixels – for hopefully less image noise
+- It has the same 8M sensor size but is physically larger with correspondingly larger pixels – for hopefully less image noise

 - Redesigned 5-element lens, now wider at f/2.2